Enter to Win My Take Care of You Gift Pack giveaway!

 Grain alcohol or vodka* (a cheap grocery store brand such as Popov vodka is perfect for this project because it tastes downright nasty in a mixed drink.)

-Tray, cookie sheet, or towel
+Tray, stainless steel cookie sheet like this one, or towel

 Two jars, one should have a tight fitting lid